Pages 46-90

 Hope brightens at churning ray

-And drives intruding griefs away
+And drives intruding griefs away18

 King Anu Shah rose with the sun and seated himself on the throne.
 Gheti Afroz, like a majestic peacock, advanced with stately step to salute him and seated herself by his side.
 After they had drunk some goblets of a morning cordial, Gheti Afroz arose and with much politeness took her leave.
 The Shah ordered splendid garments with rich necklaces of pearl and several bashes of beautiful horses to be presented to her at her departure.
 To gratify the Shah, she accepted the pearls and set out for her palace.
 The Shah was still sitting on his throne and conversing with Danish Bait, when, casting a side glance towards the garden, he beheld a horned ox bound to a stout tree by a rope round his neck.
 Everybody was